 Unlike many artists who seem to have tumultuous careers of poverty and struggle, Delacroix found buyers for his work as a young man and was able to continue his streak of success throughout his 40-year career.

-One of his earliest commissioned paintings was The Virgin Harvest, completed in 1819 when Delacroix was no older than 22 years old.
+One of his earliest commissioned paintings was The Virgin of the Harvest, completed in 1819 when Delacroix was no older than 22 years old.
 Two years later he painted the previously mentioned The Barque of Dante which was accepted at the Salon de Paris.

 Delacroix stayed busy painting and working throughout his life, pretty much up until the very end.
 He spent most of his later years in the countryside, producing still-life paintings apart from his various commissions requiring some attention in Paris.